-1. If eligibility for Group coverage ceases upon the death of the Plan Participant, a surviving Spouse covered as a Dependent who is fifty (50) years of age or older, has ninety (90) days from the date of the Plan

-Participant's death to notify the Claims Administrator of election to continue the same coverage, and if already covered, for any Dependents.
+- 1. If eligibility for Group coverage ceases upon the death of the Plan Participant, a surviving Spouse covered as a Dependent who is fifty (50) years of age or older, has ninety (90) days from the date of the Plan Participant's death to notify Us of election to continue the same coverage for himself, and if already covered, for his Dependent children. - a.

-- a.
 Coverage is automatic during the ninety (90) day election period.
 Contributions must be paid for this coverage.
 If continuation is not chosen, or if contributions are not received for the ninety (90) days of automatic coverage, the ninety (90) days of automatic coverage is terminated retroactive to the end of the billing cycle in which the death occurred. - b.
 If the continuation coverage is chosen within the ninety (90) day period, coverage will continue without interruption.
-Contributions are owed from the last date for which contributions have been paid.
+Contributions are owed from the last date for which they have been paid.
 No physical exams are required.
 Contributions for continuing coverage will not exceed the contributions assessed for each Plan Participant by class of coverage under the Benefit Plan. - 2.
-The Plan Administrator will be responsible for notifying the Spouse of the right to continue and for billing and collection of contributions.
-However, if the Claims Administrator has been furnished with the home address of the surviving Spouse at the time of death and have been notified by the Group in an acceptable manner of the death of the Plan Participant, the Claims Administrator will notify the surviving Spouse of the right to continue.
-The Group will remain responsible for billing and collection of contributions. - 3.
-Coverage continues, as long as contributions are paid timely, until the earliest of: - a. the date contributions are due and not paid on a timely basis; - b. the date the surviving Spouse or a Dependent becomes eligible for Medicare; - c. the date the surviving Spouse or a Dependent becomes eligible to participate in another group health plan; - d. the date the surviving Spouse remarries or dies; - e. the date this Group Benefit Plan ends; or - f. the date a Dependent is no longer eligible.
+The Plan Administrator will be responsible for notifying the Spouse of the right to continue and for billing and collection of contributions toward the cost of coverage.
+However, if We have been furnished with the home address of the surviving Spouse at the time of death and have been notified by the Group in a manner acceptable to Us of the death of the Plan Participant, We will notify the surviving Spouse of the right to continue. - 3.
+Coverage continues on a contribution paying basis until the earliest of: - a. the date contributions are due and not paid on a timely basis; or - b. the date the surviving Spouse or a Dependent child becomes eligible for Medicare; or - c. the date the surviving Spouse or a Dependent child becomes eligible to participate in another group health plan; or - d. the date the surviving Spouse remarries or dies; or - e. the date this Group Benefit Plan ends; or - f. the date a Dependent child is no longer eligible.